mavost/docuserver/aws.md

 ### Pricing, Architecture, Administration

+Focus around the following topics:

+- Can it be centralized?
+- How do we standardize?
+- How do we enforce the standards?
+- Are the users internal or external?

 #### AWS Organizations

 AWS Organizations lets you create new AWS accounts at no additional charge.
 With accounts in an organization, you can easily allocate resources, group accounts, and apply governance policies to accounts or groups.
 You can manage and organize your accounts under a single bill, set central policies and configuration requirements for your entire organization, create custom permissions or capabilities within the organization, and delegate responsibilities to other accounts so they can manage on behalf of the organization.